 5 Essential Money Questions to Ask Before Applying to College

-Ask and Answer These Key Questions to Determine How Much You Can Pay for College
+Answer These Key Questions to See How Much You Can Pay for College

 There is an old saying which implies that “the love of money is the root of all evil.”
 While this may be true when taken to the extremes, a close relationship with money can have many beneficial effects.
 When deciding how much a family can afford to pay for college, there needs to be a very clear understanding of the money that is involved.